kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Users are requiring more varied workloads; the current set of available configurations for CPU, memory, and topology remain limited.
+Users have varied workloads; the current set of available configurations for CPU, memory, and topology remain limited.
 Additionally, the number of managers becoming internal to the Kubelet continues to increase; we should find a more dynamic and pluggable way of handling these resources.